Travel insurance for Australia

 What will my insurance policy cover in Australia?

-Our TravelCare policy provides comprehensive travel insurance for your trip to Australia.
-All TravelCare customers have access to our worldwide emergency assistance team, who can be contacted 24 hours a day, 7 days a week.
+Our International Comprehensive policy provides comprehensive travel insurance for your trip to Australia.
+All International Comprehensive customers have access to our worldwide Emergency Assistance team, who can be contacted 24 hours a day, 7 days a week.

 - Unlimited medical and evacuation expenses that arise due to unexpected events while on your journey